woehrl01/pod-pacemaker/README.md

 ## Key Features

+- **Reuse of startup/readiness probes:** The concurrency mechanism makes use of the pod's startup and readiness probes to determine when the pod is started successfully.
 - **Seamless Integration:** Functions as a CNI plugin, requiring no modifications to the pod spec or reliance on initContainers.
 - **Controlled Pod Startup:** Manages the concurrency of pod startups, enhancing node stability and performance.
 - **Unobtrusive Design:** Operates without altering the Kubernetes scheduler's behavior, ensuring compatibility and simplicity.